Changissnz/selfinterest/README.md

 in human decision-making or the material constructs that humans produce to eventually crumble, the remaining mystery irreducible to any more detail or infinitesimal material is caused by the will.
-That is where the will came into underlying play.
+That is where the will comes into underlying play.
 The ideal can be dichotomized into individual and the collective.
 The individual that lives in the same image before their experience of the ideal must be deluded.
 Expectations can never be met according to the self-interest of